drnsmith/drnsmith.github.io/content/projects/Project4/Project4.md

 Sentiment trend analysis revealed how public opinion evolves over time, reflecting the impact of market events and company announcements.
 By identifying key moments of sentiment change, this analysis provided actionable insights for stakeholders.

-# PART 7.
+# Part 7.
 Overcoming Challenges in Sentiment Analysis

 Sentiment analysis offers a window into public opinion but comes with its own set of challenges.
 Sarcasm, evolving language, and biased data can lead to misclassification, impacting the reliability of results.
 In this concluding part, we dive into the hurdles encountered during sentiment analysis on over 4 million tweets about NASDAQ companies and explore solutions to address them.

 ### Key Challenges in Sentiment Analysis